jessielw/Custom-Pyinstaller/README.md

 A set of scripts designed to streamline the process of downloading, creating a virtual environment, building, extracting, and installing PyInstaller to prevent false-positive virus detections.

 A `venv` is automatically created to build pyinstaller in the root of the project, so your python install is left untouched.
-This `venv` will automatically be removed after the job is completed.

 This utility is intended for use on **Windows 8 or greater**.